TheEntropyShard/PackManager/README.md

 # PackPainter
-A simple Minecraft Texture Pack Creator
+A simple Minecraft Texture Pack Creator (its gonna be a resource pack creator soon)